bergano65/azure-docs.ru-ru/articles/private-link/create-private-endpoint-cli.md

     --group-ids sqlServer \
     --connection-name myConnection
  ```
-## <a name="configure-the-private-dns-zone"></a>Настройка зоны Частная зона DNS
+## <a name="configure-the-private-dns-zone"></a>Configure the Private DNS Zone
-Создайте зону Частная зона DNS для домена сервера базы данных SQL и создайте связь связи с виртуальной сетью.
+Create a Private DNS Zone for SQL Database server domain and create an association link with the Virtual Network.
 ```azurecli-interactive
 az network private-dns zone create --resource-group myResourceGroup \ --name  "privatelink.database.windows.net"